Home Career How Much Does It Cost to Become an Architect? A Comprehensive Guide to Expenses and ROI

 While challenging, it’s possible to learn how to become an architect without a degree in certain U.S. jurisdictions.
 Currently, 17 states offer alternative pathways to licensure that don’t require graduation from a NAAB-accredited program.
 These states include California, Colorado, Hawaii, Washington, Arizona, and others.

-The typical requirements for non-degree pathways include: extensive work experience (often 8-11 years) under a licensed architect, completion of the AXP, and passing the ARE.
+The typical requirements for non-degree pathways include extensive work experience (often 8 to 11 years) under a licensed architect, completion of the AXP, and passing the ARE.
 NCARB also offers the Education Alternative program, which includes two paths: the “Two Times AXP” requiring 7,480 documented hours of experience for those with architecture-related degrees, or the NCARB Certificate Portfolio for those with other degrees or no degree.

 Specialized Architecture Paths